husarion/panther_ros/panther_hardware_interfaces/README.md

 Main class that implements SystemInterface from ros2_control (for details refer to the [ros2_control documetation](https://control.ros.org/master/index.html)).

-Apart from usual ros2_control interface, it also creates node to provide additional functionalities:
-* publishing current drivers state
-* service for clearing errors

 <!-- TODO: when exception is thrown it is not RT safe -->

 ## ROS Nodes